-Product responsibility
+Product Responsibility

-The companies' products are subject to the strict requirements from the customers and recognised industry standards including Restrictions of Hazardous Substances (RoHS2) and Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH).
+The companies' products are subject to the strict requirements from the customers and recognised industry standards including Restrictions of Hazardous Substances (RoHS) and Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH).
 Various internal and external testing are carried out to ensure our products are in compliance with the relevant requirements.
+If there are any recalls or complaints, the Quality Control or other relevant departments would investigate and identify the reasons behind.
+A corrective action plan would be established and would be followed up afterwards.
+During the reporting period, there have been no instances of products sold or shipped subject to recalls for safety and health reasons, and there have also been no major cases of products and service related complaints.